leegee/html5-pcm-visual/README.md

 Set the element's dimensions and colour through CSS.

-To start playback/visualisation, call the element's `play` method.
-See https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio
+To start playback/visualisation, call the element's `play` method, because  https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio

 See the `eg` directory for examples.
-Run the examples with `npm run dev`, build with `npm run build`.
+Run the examples with `npm start`, build with `npm run build`.

 ## `pcm-onload` attributes